jorgegso/jorgegso/README.md

 ### Front-end + pentester and more
 👋 Hi!
 I'm Jorge, I love launching products and share with how to do the same.
 Hope you find usuful my public repos.
-You can also find me in likendin and in tryhackme. [in my web](https://jorgegso.github.io/portafolioPrincipal/).
+You can also find me in likendin and tryhackme. [in my web](https://jorgegso.github.io/portafolioPrincipal/).
 Free to reach out.